Basis set generation and optimization in the NISQ era with Quiqbox.jl: Introduction

 One of the basic goals of electronic structure study is to solve the eigenvalue problem of the electronic problem:

 where $\Phi_n$ is the eigenfunction corresponding to the $n$th eigenenergy $\mathcal{E}_n$. $\Phi_n$ is a many-electron wavefunction that obeys the anti-symmetric constraint for identical fermions.

 In an effort to alleviate the exponentially growing computational cost with respect to the total number of electrons, various ansatzes and numerical optimizations for the many-electron eigenfunctions have been proposed.
-Within the domain of classical numerical simulation, mean-field methods such as the Hartree--Fock method~\cite{szabo2012modern, slater1951simplification, valatin1961generalized} were proposed to approximate the ground state with a non-interacting fermionic state (i.e., a single Slater determinant state), while post-Hartree--Fock methods~\cite{szabo2012modern, bartlett1989alternative, szalay2012multiconfiguration, mcardle2020quantum} try to further represent the ground state with the superposition of Slater determinant states based on one reference state (Hartree--Fock state) or multiple reference states.
+Within the domain of classical numerical simulation, mean-field methods such as the Hartree--Fock (HF) method~\cite{szabo2012modern, slater1951simplification, valatin1961generalized} were proposed to approximate the ground state with a non-interacting fermionic state (a single Slater determinant).
+Post-HF methods~\cite{szabo2012modern, bartlett1989alternative, szalay2012multiconfiguration, mcardle2020quantum} try to further represent the ground state with the superposition of Slater determinants based on one reference state (HF state) or multiple reference states.

-With the successful demonstration on a quantum device to solve for the ground state of He--$\rm{H^+}$~\cite{peruzzo_variational_2014}, variational quantum eigensolver (VQE) has established its potential in utilizing noisy intermediate-scale quantum (NISQ) devices~\cite{preskill_quantum_2018, leymann2020bitter} for calculating electronic structure~\cite{mcclean2016theory, kandala2017hardware, cerezo_variational_2021, tilly2022variational}.
+With the successful demonstration on a quantum device to solve for the ground state of $\rm He$--$\rm{H^+}$~\cite{peruzzo_variational_2014}, variational quantum eigensolver (VQE)~\cite{mcclean2016theory, kandala2017hardware, cerezo_variational_2021, tilly2022variational} established its potential in utilizing noisy intermediate-scale quantum (NISQ) devices~\cite{shen2017quantum, preskill_quantum_2018, leymann2020bitter} for computing electronic structure.
 However, due to the limited scale of NISQ devices, the applicable basis sets to perform qubit encoding for VQE have been restricted to small-size basis sets~\cite{tilly2022variational}.
-On the other hand, the interest around basis set optimization for electronic structure has grown recently~\cite{lehtola2015automatic, tamayo2018automatic, kasim2022dqc} with the development of computer algebra techniques such as automatic differentiation (AD)~\cite{griewank1989automatic, baydin2018automatic}.
+On the other hand, the interest around basis set optimization for electronic structure has grown in the past few years~\cite{lehtola2015automatic, tamayo2018automatic, kasim2022dqc} with the development of computer algebra techniques such as automatic differentiation (AD)~\cite{griewank1989automatic, baydin2018automatic}.

-In this paper, we propose a framework for customizing and optimizing composite basis sets based on Gaussian-type orbital (GTO).
-This is realized by the open-source software toolkit we developed in the Julia programming language~\cite{bezanson2012julia, bezanson2018julia}: Quiqbox.jl v0.5.2 (Quiqbox)~\cite{Quiqbox2022}.